tskyles-401-advanced-javascript/bend-javascript-401d3/curriculum/class-26/lab/README.md

 ### Stretch Goals

-- Add and style some additional content in the header
-  - A horizontal menu pinned to the right
-  - A logo pinned to the left
-  - Your `<h1>` aligned center between them.
-- Add and style some additional content in the footer
-  - 3 Columns of bullet points/text, well spaced and styled
+- Keep track of the "polarity" of the `count` and change your style accordingly
+  - Be creative about how the display might change when the count is `> 0` or `< 0`?
+- Add a form with an input field.
+  - When a valid number is entered into the field, set the counter to the entered number and start the counting from there

 ### Assignment Submission Instructions

-Refer to the the [lab submission instructions](../../../reference/submission-instructions/labs/README.md) for the complete lab submission process and expectations
+Refer to the the [Submitting React Apps Lab Submission Instructions](../../../reference/submission-instructions/labs/react-apps.md) for the complete lab submission process and expectations

+> NOTE: For this assignment, **testing is not required**